 The design concept for Sky Blanket was based on the work with mountain goat wool; on the experience it gifted of time.
-I did my best to use the techniques I’ve learned so far from my teachers in these two styles to encompass this experience.
+I did my best to use the techniques I’ve learned so far from my three main teachers, Kerri Dick, Sherri Lightbown, and William White, in these two styles to encompass this experience.
 Andy Everson and Jay Simeon contributed to the designing of this piece, which took an entire year of indecision before finalizing.
+I received help on it with Margaret and Andrew Grenier, and my mother, Dixie Johnston.

 The three ancestor faces on the robe represent the past, present and future: ancestors, their living descendants, and those yet to be born.
 The connection of the masks represents visual communication between generations, and conveys how we are connected through art.
 They are simultaneously also representatives of the Earth, Ocean, and Sky ancestors.
 In traditional Naaxiin weaving the design elements are a solid color.
 The thin outline of the faces I have done instead represent bones of the ancestors, or the skeleton of the art form.
 Our bones are a permanent record of our bodies having lived and been here, despite everything else that we are fading away.
 Bones are where our blood is created, and therefore I see them as strongly connected to lineage.
 The curved vertical lines on the bottom face is derived from traditional face paint that is used in ceremony today.
 It is a stylized representation of the Pleiades constellation, where oral history tells we originated.